Dense routes

 Example 5

-The same as example 4, but for orders outside the Moscow Automobile Ring Road, the use_in_proximity field is set to false so they aren't included in grouping.
-As a result, the algorithm combines "long-distance" orders and offers routes for two vehicles instead of three.
+Same as example 4, but for orders outside the Moscow Automobile Ring Road, the use_in_proximity field is set to false so they aren't included in the group.
+As a result, the algorithm combines long-distance orders and offers routes for two vehicles instead of three.

 API request (JSON)API responseView on map